jhpyle/docassemble/_docs/objects.md

 Suppose you want the `ingredients` attribute to be a [`DAList`].

 There are several ways that `ingredients` can be initialized.
-In the interview itself, you can do:
+In the DALang file itself, you can do:

 {% highlight yaml %}
 modules: